DataFire/Integrations/integrations/generated/amazonaws_iot/README.md

 * Version `integer`

 ### VersionConflictException
-* VersionConflictException `object`: An exception thrown when the version of a thing passed to a command is different than the version specified with the --version parameter.
+* VersionConflictException `object`: An exception thrown when the version of an entity specified with the <code>expectedVersion</code> parameter does not match the latest version in the system.
   * message [errorMessage](#errormessage)

+### VersionNumber
+* VersionNumber `integer`

 ### VersionsLimitExceededException
 * VersionsLimitExceededException `object`: The number of policy versions exceeds the limit.